Brown Sugar Chords | The Rolling Stones Guitar Lesson

 Outro

-The first set of intro chords follows this pattern: C/E – G – C – C – F/A – C.
+The first set of intro chords follows: C/E – G – C – C – F/A – C.

-Played on strings 2–4, this is a classic rock ‘n’ roll riff, where the same shape is shifted from G to C. Keith then takes this idea and moves it to unexpected fret positions, giving the riff its signature sound.
+Played on strings 2–4, this is a classic rock ‘n’ roll riff, shifting the same shape from G to C. Keith then moves it to unexpected fret positions, changes extensions, and gives the riff its signature sound.

 Here’s the full intro and instrumental section: